 User Actions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not visit Internet sites, make, post, download, upload, data Child sexual abuse images -The making, production or distribution of indecent images of children.
-Contrary to The Protection of Children Act 1978 x transfer, communicate or pass on, material, remarks, proposals Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. х or comments that contain or relate to: Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 х criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 x pornography x promotion of any kind of discrimination x threatening behaviour, including promotion of physical violence or mental harm х any other information which may be offensive to colleagues or breaches the integrity of the ethos of the academy or brings the academy into disrepute х Promotion of extremism or terrorism x Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the academy or brings the academy into disrepute х Using academy systen ns to run a private business х ations, websites or other mechanisms that other safeguards employed by the х Infringing copyright X

-Revealing or publicising confidential or proprietary information (eg financial / personal information, databases, computer / network access codes and passwords) х

-Creating or propagating computer viruses or other harmful files х

-Unfair usage (downloading / uploading large files that hinders others in their use of the internet) x
+Contrary to The Protection of Children Act 1978 х transfer, communicate or pass on, material, remarks, proposals Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. х or comments that contain or relate to: Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 х criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 х pornography Х promotion of any kind of discrimination x threatening behaviour, including promotion of physical violence or mental harm x any other information which may be offensive to colleagues or breaches the integrity of the ethos of the academy or brings the academy into disrepute x Promotion of extremism or terrorism x Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the academy or brings the academy into disrepute x Activities that might be classed as cybercrime under the Computer Misuse Act: Gaining unauthorised access to school networks, data and files, through the use of computers/devices Creating or propagating computer viruses or other harmful files Revealing or publicising confidential or proprietary information (e.g. financial / personal information, databases, computer / network access codes and passwords) Disable/Impair/Disrupt network functionality through the use of computers/devices Using penetration testing equipment (without relevant permission) X Using academy syster ns to run a private business х ations, websites or other mechanisms that other safeguards employed by the х Infringing copyright х ng confidential or proprietary information al information, databases, computer / and passwords) х Creating or propagation ng computer viruses or other harmful files х Unfair usage (download others in their use of ading / uploading large files that hinders the internet) х

-On-line gaming (educational) X
+On-line gaming (educational) Х

-On-line gaming (non educational) x
+On-line gaming (non educational) х

 On-line gambling x

-On-line shopping / commerce x
+On-line shopping / commerce х

-File sharing x
+File sharing х

-Use of social media x
+Use of social media х

 Use of messaging apps x

 Use of video broadcasting eg Youtube x